The Cabinet system and workflow

 The final submission must be lodged a minimum six days before the scheduled Cabinet meeting.

-In rare and urgent circumstances, a Minister may provide a supplement to a lodged Cabinet submission that amends the recommendations or provides further information to the submission.
+In rare and urgent circumstances, a Minister may amend the recommendations of, or provide further information in relation to, a final or lodged Cabinet submission.
 This may be considered necessary if it is determined that additional information is required before Cabinet or a Committee considers the submission or if a decision has been made during the six day lodgement period that affects the Cabinet submission.

 Supplements must be lodged by close of business at least two days before the meeting date where the Cabinet submission will be considered.